 We’re committed to giving you results that will please you, both aesthetically and medically.
 Every effort will be made to eliminate as much scarring as possible, even when reconstructive procedures, such as skin flaps or grafts, are necessary.
 Our surgeons typically hide stitches in the skin’s natural creases, or in out-of-sight areas, to camouflage any unavoidable scars.

 While Mohs surgery is considered to be extremely safe, there are risks involved in any surgical procedure.
-In the case of Mohs surgery, these risks, may include:
+These risks, may include:

 - Bleeding from the wound